Dayo-Adewuyi/OxSpence/README.md

-Some of the current features of Fibril:
+Some of the current features of OxSpence:

 - Upload Files
 - Share with wallet address/ENS/Unstoppable domains